 Unsafe Lane Change Accidents

 Illegal or reckless lane changes and right of way issues are common in motorcycle accident cases.
 A motorcycle, being much smaller and more vulnerable than a passenger car, is at a serious disadvantage when they collide.
-The motorcycle accident lawyers at Cohn & Smith are here to assist people in Pembroke Pines and the surrounding cities who have been injured or lost loved ones due to the careless lane changes of the drivers around them.Bringing a Negligence Claim against a Careless Driver
+The Pembroke Pines motorcycle accident lawyers at Cohn & Smith are here to assist people who have been injured or lost loved ones due to unsafe lane change accidents caused by the drivers around them.Bringing a Negligence Claim Based on an Unsafe Lane Change Accident

 A motorcycle accident victim may be able to file a negligence lawsuit against the driver who caused the crash.
 There are four steps to proving a negligence case resulting from an unsafe lane change accident.
 The defendant must have owed the rider a duty, the defendant must have breached that duty, the rider must have been hurt as a result, and reasonably quantifiable damages must have stemmed from the crash.
 Each of these elements must be proven by a preponderance of the evidence, which means that it is more likely than not to be true.
 At its core, negligence simply means that someone failed to act in a reasonable manner, thereby causing harm to another person.